-The Institute adopts a zero-tolerance approach to discrimination on the basis of disability, including discrimination, harassment or victimisation of a student's associate who has a disability (such as a relative or carer).
+The Institute adopts a zero-tolerance approach to discrimination based on disability, including discrimination, harassment or victimisation of a student's associate who has a disability (such as a relative or carer).
 This approach is consistent with the Staff Code of Conduct, Student Code of Conduct and related legislation.